 Richard is very active in his community as well.
 He serves as Senior Pastor the True Tried Missionary Baptist Church in Indianapolis, and participates in various community activities to assist in the repair of the troubled north-side community.
 In addition, Richard also served in the United States Army for 13 years, participating in Desert Shield/Storm.

-Julie Lanham serves as the Executive Director of Transition and Re-Entry Initiatives.
-She has over twenty-five years of experience in executive level positions in the criminal justice field.
+Julie Lanham serves as the Executive Director of Case Management and Reentry Initiatives.
+She has over 25 years of experience in executive level positions in the criminal justice field.

 After completing her degree in Criminal Justice from Indiana University she moved through the developmental positions as a probation officer to an Executive Director of Marion County Community Corrections (Indianapolis Indiana) for eleven years.
 Following that tenure, she owned her own consulting company that interfaced with privatized prison and jail leadership, where she utilized her broad expertise at the county, state, and federal levels to evaluate and audit the effectiveness of facility operations, complaints and re-entry programs.